Handling the Cornell potential within the Lagrange-mesh method in momentum space: Direct calculation of the LMM matrix elements in momentum representation

 \section{Direct calculation of the LMM matrix elements in momentum representation}

-This appendix intends to illustrate the claim that the LMM developed in Reference~\cite{lacr12} cannot naively be used to solve potentials such as the Coulomb or the linear one.
+This appendix intends to illustrate the claim that the LMM developed in Reference~\cite{lacr12} cannot be straightforwardly applied to potentials such as the Coulomb or linear one, a significant omission since, as previously noted, these potentials are widely used in hadronic physics to describe the interactions between quarks and gluons in constituent models of QCD.
 Developments are driven using the Coulomb potential, but similar results can be obtained for a linear one.

 The methodology from reference~\cite{lacr12} suggests to evaluate via a direct calculation the potential energy ME,

 To this end, it aims at evaluating the potential Fourier transform $V_{\text{FT}}(|\bm{p}-\bm{p'}|)$ and decomposes it in partial waves denoted $V_l(p,p')$,